dylandoamaral/qush/README.md

 - t => test
 - p => project

+## Preset

+you can add your own preset in the root of your github project to customise the commit message template.

+the file should be named "acp.config.json", you can see an example in the github repository of this project.

 ## Tags available

 you can also add several **tags** into that command